rhyslwells/rhyslwells.github.io/.history/_posts/2025-05-21-DataOps_A_Caution_for_the_Over_Reliable_20250521074520.md

 tags: [DataOps]
 # toc: true
 # toc_label: "Table of Contents"
-excerpt: "A caution for those who quietly hold systems together."
+excerpt: "A fun little exploration into Honkit."
 header:
   overlay_image:
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background